2010 Missouri Valley Conference baseball tournament

-The 2010 Missouri Valley Conference baseball tournament took place from May 25 through 29.
+The 2010 Missouri Valley Conference baseball tournament took place May 25–29.
 All eight teams met in the double-elimination tournament held at Wichita State's Eck Stadium - Tyler Field in Wichita, Kansas.
 Illinois State won their second tournament championship and earned the conference's automatic bid to the 2010 NCAA Division I baseball tournament.

 Seeding and format

 The league's eight teams were seeded based on conference winning percentage.
 They then played a two bracket, double-elimination format tournament, with the winner of each bracket then playing a single elimination final.

 Results

 All-Tournament Team

 The following players were named to the All-Tournament Team.

 Most Outstanding Player

 Illinois State second baseman Kevin Tokarski was named Most Outstanding Player.